 1) Developers wish to discourage foreign buyers to a certain extent from purchasing the foreign freehold so they are not left holding the generally less desirable units which can only be leased to foreign buyers.

 2) A foreign freehold condo has a higher resale value in comparison to the resale value of a lease.

-If you want to buy a house in Thailand as a foreigner, you can buy houses and villas in Thailand by setting up a Thai company.
+If you want to buy a house in Thailand as a foreigner, you can buy houses and villas as well as land in Thailand by setting up a Thai company.

 The company will be be owned 51% by Thais and 49% by foreigners to accommodate the law.
 Owning a property this way is referred to as Thai Freehold, as the Thai company will own the property as an asset just as if a Thai citizen would own it under their own name.